telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/using-data-providers/using-npgsql-data-provider.md

 ## Setting up the Npgsql Data Provider in the .NET Standalone Report Designer

-1. Create a new [.NET Comsole Application](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/console-teleprompter) project.
+1. Create a new [.NET 8 Comsole Application](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/console-teleprompter) project.
 1. Install the [Npgsql](https://www.nuget.org/packages/Npgsql/) NuGet package to it and `build` the project.
-1. Navigate to the `bin/Debug` subdirectory of the project, and copy all assemblies there except for the assembly with the name of the project.
+1. Navigate to the `bin/Debug/net8.0` subdirectory of the project, and copy all assemblies there except for the assembly with the name of the project.
-1. Paste the assemblies in the .NET Standalone Report Designer installation directory e.g. `C:\Program Files (x86)\Progress\Telerik Reporting 2024 Q3\Report Designer\.NET`.
+1. Paste the assemblies in the .NET Standalone Report Designer installation directory e.g. `C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}\Report Designer\.NET`.
 1. Start the .NET Standalone Report Designer from the same directory and add a new [SqlDataSource component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview%}) which should trigger the [SqlDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/overview%}).
 The `Npgsql` data provider should now be listen among the rest of the data providers when building a new connection.